fastify/fastify/docs/Server.md

 <a name="schema-controller"></a>
 #### schemaController
-This property can be used to fully manage where the schemas of your application will be stored.
+This property can be used to fully manage:
+- `bucket`: where the schemas of your application will be stored
+- `compilersFactory`: what module must compile the JSON schemas

 It can be useful when your schemas are stored in another data structure that is unknown to Fastify.
 See [issue #2446](https://github.com/fastify/fastify/issues/2446) for an example of what this property helps to resolve.